If You Do These 15 Things, It’s No Wonder People See You as Emotionless

 Unsplash

 Your body language is as still as a statue.
 You don’t use hand gestures when speaking, your posture rarely changes, and you don’t lean in when interested or back away when uncomfortable.
-This lack of non-verbal communication can make your interactions seem stiff and robotic.
+A lack of non-verbal communication can make your interactions seem stiff and robotic.
 Remember, body language is a crucial part of how we communicate emotions to other people.

 14. You don’t ask about other people’s feelings.